-Ovaries were collected in 2019 from the Indonesia scientific observer and port landing monitoring program in Benoa, Bali.
-Samples were collected in March from the scientific observer program (n=5 samples) and in September to December (n=49 samples) from the port landing monitoring program.
+Ovaries were collected in 2017-2020 from the Indonesia scientific observer and port landing monitoring program in Benoa, Bali.
+Samples were collected during bluefin tuna fishing season (September to April) from the scientific observer and port landing monitoring program in Benoa Port, Bali.
 All samples were caught by Indonesian tuna longline vessels.

 Fork length (FL) and body weight (gutted) were recorded for each fish from the port landing samples.
 Scientific observer samples do not have body weight data due to the limited equipment onboard the vessels.
-The length of SBT sampled ranged between 138 and 186 cm FL and weight ranged between 54 and 146 kilograms.
+The length of SBT sampled ranged between 134 and 194 cm FL and weight ranged between 45 and 161 kilograms.
 Straight fork length was measured using caliper that has a precision of 1 cm.
-All samples were captured in area 1 of CCSBT statistical areas.
-The captured area was obtained from the Catch Documentation Scheme (CDS) data.